tensorflow/community/rfcs/20191016-dlpack-support.md

  - Inline on-gpu preprocessing of tabular data using cuDF to prepare it for deep learning models (continuous normalization, categorical encoding, etc) improving preprocessing performance by 10x over pandas and CPU
  - Larger than cpu memory dataloader that iterates over parquet files and batch loads tensors, providing a significant speedup over traditional dataloaders for tabular data
  - [End to end acceleration of training on GPU](https://medium.com/rapids-ai/accelerating-deep-learning-recommender-systems-by-15x-using-rapids-fastai-and-pytorch-b50b4d8568d1);
- - Use of Tensorflow in conjunction with [tvm](https://github.com/dmlc/tvm)
+ - Use of Tensorflow in conjunction with [tvm](https://github.com/dmlc/tvm); [TF custom op implementation of TVM](https://github.com/tobegit3hub/tftvm)
  - Use of Tensorflow in conjunction with [dgl](https://github.com/dmlc/dgl)

 Beyond the benefit of specific applications, Tensorflow's adoption of dlpack would further incentivize other frameworks considering its adoption as all three major DL frameworks would now be supporting it.
 Finally, it would also make the development of applications that operate upstream and downstream of deep learning frameworks easier to develop as a single framework agnostic method could be used in conjunction all DL frameworks.